faraxsanahay/RSI-Based-Binance-Bot/README.md

 If the RSI is above 76 and the bot has already purchased AGIX, it calculates the amount of AGIX currently held and places a market sell order.
 The bot sets the "bought" flag to False to indicate that the asset has been sold.

-The bot continually checks the RSI and balance of the BUSD stablecoin in the user's account and prints the current status to the console.
+The bot continually checks the RSI and balance of the BUSD  in the user's account and prints the current status to the console.

-It's important to note that the code is written for educational purposes only and should not be used for actual trading without proper testing and validation.
-Cryptocurrency trading is risky, and the bot's performance may vary based on market conditions and other factors.